Specialization in Urban Economic Development

 Faculty who teach in this area of concentration are engaged in a variety of research on economic development topics, including the use of tax abatements by Michigan municipalities to stimulate economic growth, comparative analysis of well-regarded and troubled mid-sized small towns, availability of venture capital for minority entrepreneurs, and strategies for promoting improved urban retailing, especially supermarkets.

-Students selecting this concentration would also be eligible for the Economic Development Certificate (based on credits gained across a variety of programs).
-For more information, contact the Graduate Director.
+Students selecting this concentration would also be eligible for the Graduate Certificate in Economic Development (based on credits gained across a variety of programs).
+For more information, contact the graduate director.

 This concentration has a two-tier set of requirements; students take two courses in tier one and one in tier two.